OfficeDev/Excel-Custom-Functions/Debugging.md

 ### Debugging (Desktop)
 * To start debugging, use `npm start desktop -- --app {app}` where `{app}` is `excel`, `powerpoint`, or `word`.
-* Be sure to build or run watch beforehand.
 * If the dev-server is not already running, it will run the dev-server in a separate window.
 * The add-in will be configured for debugging, and a document will be opened which loads the add-in.
 * Once you're done debugging, use `npm stop desktop -- --app {app}` so the add-in is no longer configured for debugging.

 ### Debugging (Office Online)
 * To start debugging, use `npm start web`.
-* Be sure to build or run watch beforehand.
 * If the dev-server is not already running, it will run the dev-server in a separate window.
 * Open the desired Office document in the browser.
 * Use `Insert`, `Add-ins` to upload the manifest file.
 [More info](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing_)